My Gal Sal

 Writer(s): Paul Dresser (see lyrics here)

-Dresser predicted the song would sell a million copies, but he didn’t live to see it happen.
-It was the last song he ever wrote RA and it was also his greatest hit.
-JA He died in 1906 at age 48.
+However, it was his wife, Louise, who introduced the song in vaudeville.
+TY2 Dresser predicted the song would sell a million copies, but he didn’t live to see it happen.
+“My Gal Sal,” also known as “They Call Her Frivolous Sal,” TY2 was the last song he ever wrote RA and it was also his greatest hit.
+DJ He died in 1906 at age 48.

-Byron Harlan made a hit recording of the song in 1907, taking it to #1 and making it one of the top ten songs of the decade.
+Byron G. Harlan made a hit recording of the song in 1907, taking it to #1 and making it one of the top ten songs of the decade.
 PM It would have been the top song of the year if not for Harlan’s “School Days,” which spent 11 weeks at the pinnacle.
 WHC The Columbia Stellar Quartet hit #11 with its 1921 version of the song.
 PM Ted Weems & His Orchestra revived it in 1924 and Claude Hopkins & His Orchestra did the same in 1934.
-JA In 1942, it was used as the title for a biopic on Dresser.
+DJ It was also featured in the 1927 movie The Jazz Singer and, in 1942, was used as the title for a biopic on Dresser.
 The song played throughout the film.
-JA
+DJ